Girnar Jain temples: Meraka-vasahi

 West of Panchmeru temple, there is a large temple.
 The temples is called Malekavasahi, Merakavasahi or Merakavashi due to false identification.
 Madhusudan Dhaky noted that the Merakavasahi was a small shrine somewhere near east gate of Neminatha temple while the current temple is large one and outside the north gate of the Neminatha temple.
 Based on its architecture, Dhaky dates the temple to 15th century and notes that it is mentioned as Kharataravasahi built or restored by Bhansali Narpal Sanghavi in the old itineraries by Jain monks.
 The temple is depicted in the Shatrunjaya-Giranar Patta dated 1451 CE (VS 1507) in Ranakpur temple so it must have built before it.
 The temple may have been built as early as 1438 CE.
 Dhaky believes that the temple may have been built on the site of the Satyapuravatara Mahavira's temple built by Vastupala.

 According to an anecdote by modern Jain writers, Sajjana, the minister of Chaulukya king Siddharaja Jayasimha, built the Neminatha temple using the state treasury.
-When he collected the funds to return as a compensation, the king declined to accept it so the funds were used to built this temple instead.
+When he collected the funds to return as a compensation, the king declined to accept it so the funds were used to build this temple instead.
 Dhaky concludes that the anecdote is not mentioned in any early work and is false.

 Sahastraphana (thousand hooded) Parshwanatha, the image which was consecrated in 1803 CE (VS 1459) by Vijayajinendra Suri, is currently the central deity in the temple.
 The temple originally housed the golden image of Mahavira and brass images of Shantinatha and Parshwanatha on its sides.

 The east facing temple has 52 small shrines surrounding the central temple.
 It has an open portico with ceilings with fine carvings.
 In the bhamti or cloisters surrounding the court, there are also some remarkable designs in carved ceilings.
 The roof of the rangamandapa has fine carvings.
 The shrine proper must have been removed and replaced with new one at the end of the sixteenth century or the start of the seventeenth century.
 It is known that Karmachandra Bachchhavat, minister of the king of Bikaner, had sent a funds to renovate temple in Shatrunjaya and Girnar under Jinachandrasuri IV of Kharatara Gaccha during the reign of Akbar.
 There is a shrine housing replica of Ashtapada hill in the south, shrine with Shatrunjayavatar in west, behind the main temple, and Samet Shikhar (or Nandishwar Dwipa) in north.